|Values are valid only on day of printing.|

 Individuals with paroxysmal nocturnal hemoglobinuria (PNH) have absent or decreased expression of all the glycosylphosphatidylinositol (GPI)-linked antigens and fluorescent aerolysin (FLAER) on peripheral blood cells derived from the PNH clone.

 Recent data showed that small PNH clones can be detected in a relatively high percentage of cases of aplastic anemia and myelodysplastic syndrome.
 While the significance of this finding is still uncertain, it appears that these patients may benefit from immunosuppressive therapy.
-The previous version of PNH test did not allow for detection of these small clones.

 The sugar water test and the Ham's test are no longer recommended for the evaluation of patients with possible paroxysmal nocturnal hemoglobinuria.